 Why would you get less milk with Freemie than with bottles and horns?
-There is no reason you should get less milk unless something is not right.
-Moms mostly tell us they get MORE milk because the pressure to pump is eased.
+There is no technical reason you would get less milk, but something may not be quite right.
+Most moms tell us they get MORE milk because the pressure to pump is eased.
 Here are some ways it could go wrong.

 - You must use a compatible pump that is NEW.
 An old pump may work fine with your bottles/horns, but Freemie is designed to work best with a new pump.
 You can view the list of compatible pumps here.

 - You must also have the correct pump connection kit.
 If you vary or hack the connection at all, then you can expect inferior results.

 - If you’re mixing Freemie parts with un-approved parts, the system won’t work well.
 Please contact us if you have any questions about parts before you purchase.